-includes his distributive share of the trade or business income from a partnership of which he is a partner (including an LLC classified as a partnership for federal income tax purposes), subject to the exception that a limited partner's distributive share of income or loss from a limited partnership generally will not be included in his net income from self employment.
-566
+against the contribution base.575 Self-employment income generally means an individual's net earnings from the individual's trade or business.576 An individual's self-employment income includes his distributive share of the trade or business income from a partnership of which he is a partner (including an LLC classified as a partnership for federal income tax purposes), subject to the exception that a limited partner's distributive share of income or loss from a limited partnership generally will not be included in his net income from self employment.577

-In 1994, the IRS issued proposed regulations providing that an individual Member's share of income from a trade or business of the LLC is subject to self-employment tax (assuming the LLC is treated as a partnership for federal income tax purposes) unless (i) the Member is not a managing Member and (ii) the entity could have been formed as a limited partnership rather than an LLC in the same jurisdiction with the Member qualifying as a limited partner.
-Under such regulations, if the LLC did not have designated Managers with continuing and exclusive authority to manage the LLC, then all Members would be treated as Managers for this purpose.
+In 1994, the IRS issued proposed regulations providing that an individual Member's share of income from a trade or business of the LLC is subject to self-employment tax (assuming the LLC is treated as a partnership for federal income tax purposes) unless (i) the Member is not a managing Member and (ii) the entity could have been formed as a limited partnership rather than an LLC in the same jurisdiction with the Member qualifying as a limited partner.578 Under such regulations, if the LLC did not have designated Managers with continuing and exclusive authority to manage the LLC, then all Members would be treated as Managers for this purpose.

-On January 13, 1997 the IRS withdrew its 1994 proposed regulation dealing with employment taxes in the LLC context and proposed new regulations that would apply to all entities (including LLCs) classified as partnerships under the Check-the-Box Regulations.
-The IRS said that it was proposing a "functional" approach that would define "limited partner" for federal tax purposes, irrespective of the state law classification, because of the proliferation of new business entities such as the LLC as well as the evolution of state limited partnership statutes.
-569 Under the proposed regulations:
+On January 13, 1997 the IRS withdrew its 1994 proposed regulation dealing with employment taxes in the LLC context and proposed new regulations that would apply to all entities (including LLCs) classified as partnerships under the Check-the-Box Regulations.579 The IRS said that it was proposing a "functional" approach that would define "limited partner" for federal tax purposes, irrespective of the state law classification, because of the proliferation of new business entities such as the LLC as well as the evolution of state limited partnership statutes.580 Under the proposed regulations:

 Generally, an individual will be treated as a limited partner under the proposed regulations unless the individual (1) has personal liability (as defined in section 301.7701-3(b)(2)(ii) of the Procedure and Administration Regulations) for the debts of or claims against the partnership by reason of being a partner; (2) has authority to contract on behalf of the partnership under the statute or law pursuant to which the partnership is organized; or, (3) participates in the partnership's trade or business for more than 500 hours during the taxable year.
-If, however, substantially all of the activities of a partnership involve the performance of services in the fields of health, law, engineering, architecture, accounting, actuarial science, or consulting, any individual who provides services as part of that trade or business will not be considered a limited partner.570
+If, however, substantially all of the activities of a partnership involve the performance of services in the fields of health, law, engineering, architecture, accounting, with self-employment income in excess of \$200,000 has an additional 0.9% Medicare tax imposed on that excess income (IRC § 1401(b)(2), as added by the Patient Protection and Affordable Care Act (P.L.
+111-148)).
+For married taxpayers, the threshold is instead \$250,000 for taxpayers filing jointly and \$125,000 for taxpayers filing separately.
+A similar addition to Medicare tax applies for FICA purposes, and if any portion of the taxpayer's self-employment income is subject to that other additional 0.9% tax, then that income is excluded for purposes of determining the additional 0.9% tax on self-employment income.